 You’ll learn the movement first, in a group, in a class-like environment.
 The combination will be jazz/contemporary based.
 Then we’ll ask you to leave the room and come back one at your pre-scheduled audition slot.

-Back in the room, at the minimum, we will ask that you perform a one-minute monologue, sing part of a song, be ready to work on either, and show us your original material.
-There will be an accompanist provided.
+Back in the room, at the minimum, we will ask that you perform a one-minute monologue, sing part of a song, be ready to work on either, and show us some kind of original material (original material is optional if you would only like to be considered for our two-week intensive).
+An accompanist will be provided at the live auditions in Texas and New York.
+If you are auditioning in Chicago or Los Angeles, you should bring a track.
+We will provide a speaker with an AUX input for you if needed.

 About that original material: This can be a song you composed, a monologue you wrote, a character you’ve created, a brief (a minute or two is sufficient) dance combination you’ve choreographed, a rap, a poem, a chant, a pantomime; it’s all on the table.
 Your original piece may replace your prepared song or monologue when appropriate.
 If it’s purely supplemental, we ask that you keep it short.